Table of Contents

 From here you head towards New Abbey which is home to Sweetheart Abbey (7 miles).

 Built in the late 13th century, this abbey was built for John Balliol by his wife, Lady Dervolgilla.

 If you have time, you should also visit Caerlaverock Castle.

 Surrounded by a moat, this medieval building is open for the public to wander around and enjoy.

-As you drive on, you cover part of the Solway Coast, which looks out to the Solway firth.
+Back on the west coast, as you drive on, you cover part of the Solway Coast, which looks out to the Solway firth.

 This body of water separates Scotland from England and on a good day, you can see as far as the Lake District.

-From here you will end up in Kirkcudbright (pronounced Kir coo bree), this is a colourful town with a working harbour.
+This is a colourful town with a working harbour.

 It’s not far from this small town that you will find your first overnight stop.
 Silvercraigs Caravan park offers touring guests the use of a heated swimming pool, a great way to relax those muscles.
 Prices from £22 per night.